The Statesman (India): History

+In 1978, then editor S Nihal Singh was awarded the prestigious International Editor of the Year Award given by World Press Review, New York, for opposing the Emergency (1975–77).

 Editorial style

 The Statesman is characterized by its terse reporting style.
-It holds an Centre-Right position.
+It holds a liberal position.
 It opposed the shifting of India's capital from Calcutta to New Delhi in 1911, stating that "[t]he British have gone to the city of graveyards to be buried there".
 It also strenuously opposed Indira Gandhi's Emergency in 1975–77.
 Under the editor Ian Stephens (who was editor from 1942 to 1951), the newspaper published highly disturbing images, on 22 and 29 August 1943, of the effects of the Bengal famine of 1943, despite the British colonial government's attempts at censorship.
 The images played a major role in changing world opinion on imperialism.

 The Statesman Award for Rural Reporting is presented to outstanding journalists every year, irrespective of affiliation, to further the social uplifting of indigents from India.
 The awards are presented on 16 September every year, the death anniversary of Justice Sudhi Ranjan Das, former Chief Justice of India's Supreme Court and chairman of The Statesman during the tumultuous Emergency years.

-Once the most widely read English dailies in West Bengal, The Statesman has now lost some ground to The Telegraph, The Times of India and Hindustan Times in the state.
+Once the most widely read English dailies in West Bengal, The Statesman has now lost some ground to The Telegraph and The Times of India in the state.
 But it is widely regarded as the paper to read for serious news reportage, incisive analytical articles and usage of standard English language.

 The Statesman is a founding member of the Asia News Network, a grouping of 22 Asian newspapers that have joined hands for a daily news exchange.
 This allows The Statesman to offer exhaustive coverage of all Asian regions.